CA-APM/ca-apm-example-docker-tomcat/README.md

 None.

 ## Configuration
-* Copy the relevant lines from the supplied [Dockerfile](Dockerfile) into the Dockerfile of your application.
+* In [Dockerfile](Dockerfile) replace ``mytomcatapplication`` with your application image.
-* Copy `setenv.sh` into your Docker build directory or merge with your existing `setenv.sh`
+* if you alredy have a `setenv.sh` script in your container merge the supplied script with your existing `setenv.sh`
-* In your Dockerfile set the environment variables ``INTROSCOPE_VERSION`` to the the version of the Introscope Agent that you downloaded.
+* In the Dockerfile set the environment variables ``INTROSCOPE_VERSION`` to the the version of the Introscope Agent that you downloaded.
-* Set the environment variables ``EM_HOST``, ``EM_PORT`` to point to your CA APM Enterprise Manager and supply an ``AGENT_NAME``.
+* Optional: Set the environment variables ``EM_HOST``, ``EM_PORT`` to point to your CA APM Enterprise Manager and supply an ``AGENT_NAME``.
 You can do this directly in the Dockerfile when you build the image, from the command line when you start the container or a config file for e.g. [Docker Compose](http://www.docker.com/products/docker-compose).

 ## Creating the Docker image
 Run ``[sudo] docker build -t <image name>``.